Blizarre/castme/README.md

 Configuration initialized in /home/blizarre/.config/castme.toml, please edit it before starting castme again
 ```

-Castme will look for the `castme.toml` file in `/etc` or in the current directory as well. use `--config` in conjunction with `--init` to set the location of the configuration file.
+Castme will automatically look for the `castme.toml` file in `/etc` or in the current directory as well. use `--config` in conjunction with `--init` to set the location of the configuration file.

 ### Usage